evanpurkhiser/CS-CUDA-Matrix-Multiply/report.md

 ## Experiment 1

-I ran the program ten separate times and recorded the execution times below:
+I ran the program ten separate times and recorded the execution times.

+The results are as follows:

 | Trial 1      | Trial 2      | Trial 3      | Trial 4      | Trial 5      | Trial 6      | Trial 7      | Trial 8      | Trial 9      | Trial 10     |
 | -------------| -------------| -------------| -------------| -------------| -------------| -------------| -------------| -------------| -------------|